enriquepablo/terms/README.rst

 With words, we can build facts.
 A fact consists of a verb and any number of (labelled) objects.

-Verbs are special words, in that they determine the modifiers of the facts built with them.
+Verbs are special words, in that in their definition they determine the possible objects of the facts built with them.
-These modifiers are words, and are labeled.
+These objects are words, and are labeled.
 To define a new verb,
 you provide first an ancestor verb
-(or a series of ancestor verbs separated by colons), and then the types of words that can be modifiers for the verb in a fact, associated with their labels.
+(or a series of ancestor verbs separated by colons), and then the types of words that can be objects for the verb in a fact, associated with their labels.
 For example::

     to love is to exist, subj a person, who a person.

 That can be read as:
-``love`` is defined as a subtype of ``exist``, and when used in facts it can take a subject of type ``person`` and an object labelled ``who`` also of type ``person``.
+``love`` is defined as a ``verb``, subtype of ``exist``, and when used in facts it can take a subject of type ``person`` and an object labelled ``who`` also of type ``person``.